lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 To select all cells in your spreadsheet press :kbd:`Control+A`.
 To select an entire column press :kbd:`Control+Space` or :menuselection:`Edit --> Select --> Select Column`.
 To select an entire row press :kbd:`Shift +Space` or :menuselection:`Edit --> Select --> Select Row`.

-To createa a new spreadsheet in the same file press the button on the bottom that looks like a :guilabel:`+`.
+To createa a new spreadsheet in the same file press the button on the bottom that looks like a :guilabel:`+` or :menuselection:`Sheet --> Insert Sheet`.
 To switch between each sheet perss the button on each sheet at the bottom near the button to add a new sheet.

 To insert a special character not on your keyboard :menuselection:`Insert --> Special Character`.

 Screenshot
 ----------